Natural models of homotopy type theory: Modelling the type constructors

 \subsection{Intensional identity}

 Models of extensional type theory can be obtained easily from locally cartesian closed categories by various methods, including \cite{Hofmann}.
 We are mainly interested here in models of the \emph{intensional} theory.
 The formation and introduction rules remain the same as in the extensional case, but the elimination rule takes a somewhat more complex form inspired by inductive definitions.
+We shall confine attention here to the modifications required for modelling intensional \emph{identity} types, but an analogous treatment is also possible for sum and product types, which we leave for future work.

 As in \eqref{prop:exteq1} and\eqref{prop:exteq2}, we assume maps

 but now we merely require the resulting square to commute:

 Once again we can set